runnithan03/Dissertation-Chatbot/README.md

 ├── images/ # Screenshots and architecture diagrams for the README
 ├── README.md # Project documentation
 ├── app.py # Main chatbot app (Gradio/Streamlit entry point)
 ├── chunks.pkl # Pickled data chunks used for embeddings or retrieval
-├── data_ingestion.py # Script for ingesting and preprocessing data
+├── data_ingestion.py # Script for ingesting and preprocessing data:

 ### What This Does